ak-inbre-dsc/NIH-Data-Management-and-Sharing/README.md

-# NIH Data Management and Sharing Plan Checklist
+# NIH Data Management and Sharing Plan Information

 This project is an interactive, web-based checklist designed to assist researchers in creating a comprehensive Data Management and Sharing (DMS) Plan in compliance with the **NIH Data Management and Sharing Policy (2025)**.